vsdio/Bootsrap-5-Design-Blocks/README.md

 ## Table of contents

+- [why use Bootstrap 5 Template Blocks] (#why-use-bootstrap-5-template-blocks)
 - [Quick start](#quick-start)
 - [Dependencies](#dependencies)
 - [Categories](#categories)
 - [Browser support](#browser-support)
 - [Copyright and license](#copyright-and-license)

+## why use Bootstrap 5 Template Blocks
+Bootstrap 5 Template Blocks are built with only HTML with bootstrap 5, no CSS theme, no custom CSS.
+So there will be no conflict with your website.
+They will help you save the time of developing or upgrading the website.

 ## Quick start